huma-engineering/huma-docs/data-collection/modules/general/medications.md

 ![View medications in the Clinician Portal](./assets/cp-patient-summary-medications.png)

-The detailed view shows all the patient's historic data in table form.
+The detailed view shows all the patient's historic data in table form and also allows new medications to be added by the care team..

 ![View patient heart rate in the Clinician Portal](./assets/cp-module-details-medications.png)